modules-guide/site/stakeholders.md

-**Implementors:** This includes the Node.js [CTC](https://github.com/nodejs/node#current-project-team-members) and colloborators, but also extends to browser implementors, alternate server-side JS implementors, tooling implementors *(such as ESLint, Browserify, Webpack, and Rollup)*, and toolchain implementors for other language ecosystems *(such as Ruby's Sprockets or PHP's Assetic.)*
+**Implementors:** This includes the Node.js [CTC](https://github.com/nodejs/node#current-project-team-members) and collaborators, but also extends to browser implementors, alternate server-side JS implementors, tooling implementors *(such as ESLint, Browserify, Webpack, and Rollup)*, and toolchain implementors for other language ecosystems *(such as Ruby's Sprockets or PHP's Assetic.)*